PJ6501/Emission/README.md

 1. constructs a cumulative monthly computing-demand series;
 2. fits a cubic trend;
 3. fits a first-order autoregressive process to residuals;
-4. applies scenario-specific tipping points at the end of 2028, 2030, and 2032;
+4. applies scenario-specific tipping points;
 5. updates post-tipping monthly demand using a rolling 12-month mean;
 6. runs 30 deterministic Monte Carlo trials using seeds 0–29; and
 7. reports mean paths and 5th–95th percentile simulation intervals.

 ### Online-visit projection (`Fig3b.py`)

 The script uses Prophet to decompose the monthly visit series into trend and annual-seasonal components.
-It then applies a staged growth pattern and scenario factors of 1.000, 1.229, and 1.458.
+It then applies a staged growth pattern and scenario factors.
 Thirty seeded simulations are used to construct the reported mean trajectories and percentile intervals.

 ### Emission trajectories (`Fig4a.py` and `SupplementaryFig2.py`)